The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s He Tore Himself In Two (signed) is estimated to be worth between £1,500 and £2,300.
-This intaglio print, created in 1969, has shown consistent value growth, with an average annual growth rate of 3%.
-This work has an auction history of 7 total sales since its entry to the market in June 2000.
-In the last 12 months, there have been no sales, however, in the last five years, the hammer price has ranged from £1,613 in September 2020 to £1,800 in June 2023.
+The value of David Hockney’s He Tore Himself In Two, a signed Intaglio print from 1969, is estimated to be worth between £1,500 and £2,250.
+This work has shown consistent value growth, with an average annual growth rate of 3%.
+This is a rare artwork, with an auction history of 7 total sales since its entry to the market in June 2000.
+In the last 12 months, there have been no sales.
+In the last five years, the hammer price has ranged from £1,613 in September 2020 to £1,800 in June 2023.
 The average return to the seller is £1,450.
-This work is part of a limited edition of 100.
+The edition size of this artwork is limited to 100.

 Meaning & Analysis